fokot/prayer-app/server/README.md

 ```
 with which we can connect single client e.g.
 ```
-ws://localhost:3000/5777
+ws://localhost:3000/ws/5777
 ```

-Request with `web` as path are always accepted and new `clientId` is returned.
+Request with `/ws/web` as path are always accepted and new `clientId` is returned.

 Requests with other paths are accepted only if there is websocket with such `clientId` connected.
 Only single client can be connected.
 All subsequent tries are rejected.